KHasui/Replication-codes-for-Heterogeneous-Inflation-Volatility-in-Production-Networks/README.md

 # Readme

-Replication codes for “Heterogeneous Inflation Volatility in Production Networks: Producer vs. Consumer Prices,” by K. Hasui and T. Kobayashi, *Journal of Economic Dynamics and Control*.
+Replication codes for “Heterogeneous Inflation Volatility in Production Networks: Producer vs. Consumer Prices,” by K. Hasui and T. Kobayashi, JEDC.

 (This version: June 2026)

 This repository contains the codes used to reproduce the figures in the paper.